iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Operator/Moreau Envelope and Convex Proximal Mapping.md

 **Remarks**

-The third property is pivotal to understanding the proximal gradient operator.
+The second property is pivotal to understanding the proximal gradient operator.
 Recall that from [Proximal Point Method, Interpretations](../Proximal%20Methods/Proximal%20Point%20Method,%20Interpretations.md), we can interpret the proximal operator as a Backward Euler scheme.
+Which is just another word for [Resolvent Operators](Resolvent%20Operators.md) of the subgradient operator.
 The second condition, $y - x \in \partial f(x)$, states that, given any point $y$, the point $x$, is a point where the vector $y - x$ points along the set of directions indicated subgradient.
 The second condition mirrors the backward Euler method.
 The third condition results in $y - x \in \partial f(x)$, with the additional convexity assumption placed on $f$, and the third condition becomes the subgradient inequality.
 I don't have a good interpretation yet.
 For condition 3, observe that with $y = z$, it gives $\Vert z - x\Vert^2 \le f(z) - f(x), x = \underset{f}{\text{prox}}(z)$.

+Conditions 3, works for lsc continuous function in Hilbert spaces, see Heinz's monotone book proposition 12.26.

 **Good References**